Leah Downing

 • Physical regulation matters.

-Research surfaced four emotional archetypes: each with a distinct rhythm and relationship to closure: The Seeker, The Self-Renewer, The Romantic, and The Avoidant.
+Research surfaced four emotional archetypes, each with a distinct rhythm and relationship to closure: The Seeker, The Self-Renewer, The Romantic, and The Avoidant.
 Repose adapts through tone, pacing, and prompts to meet those needs.

 Rather than prescribing one “correct” breakup pathway, Repose is designed as a supportive companion: enabling expression without performance, language without escalation, and closure without pressure.